Alegatorrr/SortingTool/README.md

 # SortingTool
-The code performs the reading task: it saves every integer from the console to the variable number.
+Stage #2:
+Searches for strings and words with the longest length.
+Search is implemented for different command line arguments.